Close

 Proseminar led by Lara Fresko Madra – Assistant Professor and Luma Fellow

-Case studies from institutions such as museums, galleries, alternative spaces, and curatorial projects ground this course.
+This seminar introduces key texts, questions, and issues of curatorial practice and its histories.
+While our focus remains in the recent past, the readings provide an opportunity to delve deeper into the history of art and curatorial practice reaching back to the 18th century.
 Each week we will attend to a different aspect of curatorial production: our conceptions of time; what we archive and how we categorize things; what infrastructures we have and need; the political economy of collecting, curating, preserving, maintaining, and continued operations; how we can work with and around the benefits and pitfalls of existing frameworks.
-In the second half of the semester, we will also broach the complex relationship between art history and curatorial practice through the objects of the curatorial, artistic movements, and form.
+In the second half of the course, we will also broach the complex relationship between art history and curatorial practice through the objects of the curatorial, artistic movements, and form.
+We will also work on developing research and writing skills to further contribute to the field.

 Theory and Criticism in Contemporary Art led by Evan Calder Williams, Associate Professor

 A year-long course that aims to develop an expansive approach to theoretical and critical work that has become central to contemporary artistic and curatorial practices.
 We will read and discuss work that addresses cultural practice and ideology, race, gender and sexuality, aesthetics, ecology, the social reproduction of capitalism, radical history, media, and theories of subjectivity and embodiment.
-The second semester will focus more specifically on the incorporation of concerns, tropes, and methodologies from twenty-first-century theoretical work into recent art criticism and discourse, with an extended focus on decolonization and anti- racism, art markets and the commodification of culture, queer theory, migration, indigenous thought and history, media archaeology, and new ecologies.
+The second semester will focus more specifically on the incorporation of concerns, tropes, and methodologies from twenty-first-century theoretical work into recent art criticism and discourse, with an extended focus on decolonization and anti- racism, art markets and the commodification of culture, queer theory, migration, Indigenous thought and history, media archaeology, and new ecologies.

 First Year: Curatorial Practice led by Dawn Chan, Senior Lecturer

 First Year: Curatorial Practice is a year-long, practice-based course that incorporates individual and collaborative curatorial and research projects, writing clinics, student-led presentations, and workshops with faculty and visiting guests.
 The Fall semester of First Year: Curatorial Practice emphasizes the practical aspects of curating in collections through group collaboration, peer learning, and faculty-led workshops and seminars.
 The course consists of seminars that touch on the history and founding of the Hessel Collection, methodologies and critiques of collection-building, and ways to narrativize exhibitions around collected works.
 Students will learn how to create checklists, use the 3D modeling program Sketchup, and be introduced to conservation issues, among other skills, while they develop their own curatorial projects.
 Student-curated exhibitions run for two weeks and conclude with faculty and peer critiques.
-The Spring semester of First Year: Curatorial Practice focuses on genres of non-fiction writing related to curating and criticism.

 M.A.
 Exhibition Development and Graduate Thesis Exhibition led by Lauren Cornell, Director of the Graduate Program and Chief Curator, and Ian Sullivan, Director of Exhibitions and Operations, and Amanda Bard, Graduate Program Administrator